since1968/stat-blocks/homebrewery/stiletto.markdown

 #### Basic Maneuvers
 The maneuvers are presented in alphabetical order.
-Unless otherwise noted, you must be wielding a light, finesse weapon to use a basic maneuver.
+Unless otherwise noted, you must be wielding a stiletto weapon to use a basic maneuver.

 **Disarming Attack.** You learn to disarm an opponent whether you are attacking or defending.